Policy on Sexual Assault

 Two area hospitals have sexual assault response programs in place.
 Forensic Nurse Examiners are available 24 hours a day, 7 days a week to provide confidential medical examination, STI and pregnancy prophylactics.
 The programs work in conjunction with For All Seasons, Inc., to provide advocacy support to victims.

-The Director of Wellness and Prevention Education, serving as the sexual assault response coordinator, will inform complainants, at a minimum, of internal complaint options, availability of confidential counseling, mechanisms available to address concerns about physical safety, as well as the possibility of alternative housing assignments or classroom arrangements (where appropriate).
+The Director of Prevention, Education and Advocacy, serving as the sexual assault response coordinator, will inform reporting parties, at a minimum, of internal complaint options, availability of confidential counseling, mechanisms available to address concerns about physical safety, as well as the possibility of alternative housing assignments or classroom arrangements (where appropriate).